Ivy League (clothes): Origins

-The Ivy League style was epitomized by the "sack" suit.
-The sack suit jacket (and similarly styled blazers and sport coats) featured a "3-to-2" or "three roll two" (3 buttons with the top button "rolled" on the back side of the lapel, effectively leaving only two usable buttons) front closure, no front darts, and a single "hooked" vent (or "slit") at the back.
-The cut of the jacket was boxier and less form-fitting than traditional business suits.
-The trousers typically had a lower (but not low by modern standards) rise, were held up by a belt rather than suspenders, and were frequently not pleated.
-Button-down collar shirts, usually with a breast pocket, would frequently be worn with both suits and sport jackets in lieu of more formal dress shirts and penny loafers or derby shoes would be worn rather than oxford shoes.
-In suits, the Ivy League style was promoted by Brooks Brothers and included natural shoulder single-breasted suit jackets.
+In terms of tailored clothing, the "sack" suit jacket (and similarly styled blazers and sport coats) was characteristic of the look.
+It featured a "3-to-2" or "three roll two" single-breasted front closure (3 buttons with the top button sewed on the underside of the roll of the lapel, leaving only two normally usable buttons), no front darts, and a single "hooked" vent (or "slit") at the back.
+The cut of the jacket was boxier, less structured, and less form-fitting than traditional business suits, and therefore appeared more relaxed.
+The trousers for suits cut in this style typically had a lower (but not low by modern standards) rise, were held up by a belt rather than suspenders, and were often not pleated or cuffed.
+Brooks Brothers and J. Press were major purveyors of Ivy League suits.
 In 1957 and 1958, about 70% of all suits sold were in the "Ivy League" style.